What is AB 1825?

 - The employer's obligation to conduct an effective workplace investigation of the complaint.

 - Training on what to do if a supervisor is personally accused of harassment.

 - The essentials of an anti-harassment policy and how to use the policy if a harassment complaint is filed.

 The regulations cover supervisors located in California.

 Yes.
 The regulations require that employers provide training to supervisors every two years.
 The two years can be calculated in one of two ways.

 - "Individual" tracking can be calculated by measuring two years from the completion date of each individual supervisor.

 - "Training Year" tracking is also acceptable.
 Using this method, an employer designates a "training year" in which it trains some or all of its supervisors, and then must have those supervisors complete retraining two years later.
-For example, if under the "training year" method, an employer has its covered supervisors train in 2008, those supervisors must again complete training in 2010.
+For example, if under the "training year" method, an employer has its covered supervisors training in 2012, those supervisors must again complete training in 2014.